qtech-labs-tacs/documentation/exceptional-cases.md

 <br>

-__NOTE__:  By mistake if we are using these keywords in our program we will get compile time error.
+__NOTE__  By mistake if we are using these keywords in our program we will get compile time error.

 <br>